-This vegan French toast casserole with peach preserves is the perfect summer morning treat.
+This vegan French toast casserole is the perfect morning treat.
 Slightly crispy on the outside, soft and gooey on the inside.
 The homemade eggless custard is made rich and creamy with medjool dates and silken tofu.
-And topping with the sweet peach preserves is the best addition!
 All you need is 12 simple ingredients.
 Have this French toast casserole ready in one hour!

 This recipe was inspired by a can of homemade peach preserves I was given by my grandpa.
 You might have read on my Sweet Bourbon Peach Smash recipe post that my grandparents have a peach tree in their backyard that was so full of peaches a few weeks ago we couldn’t eat (or drink) them fast enough.